fatchan/jschan/INSTALLATION.md

 Theme files in gulp/res/css/themes/ can also be edited, if desired.
 You can also create new themes copying their general format of including variables inside `:root{}`.

-To build all css files, run `gulp css`.
-For some situations, such as adding or removing themes, you should run `gulp` and `pm2 restart all` because scripts and templates containing the theme selector dropdowns and server-side checks for valid theme names will need to be updated.
+To build all css files, run `npx gulp css`.
+For some situations, such as adding or removing themes, you should run `npx gulp` and `pm2 restart all` because scripts and templates containing the theme selector dropdowns and server-side checks for valid theme names will need to be updated.

 #### Handy nginx stuff